top of page

 I think that's a misstep in a couple of ways.
 The whole point with children's dæmons is that they're mutable, of no fixed visual personality.
 I'm not saying there shouldn't be some work done on trying to make Pantalaimon's physical forms feel expressive and connected to one another, but I think part of the point of introducing him as a moth in the book was for it to be clear that his personality isn't attached to any one form.
 Pantalaimon isn't a talking ermine or mouse or wildcat.
 The moth makes him almost a disembodied voice at first appearance.

 I think thus meeting Pantalaimon personality-first is something that should carry across to the adaptations.
-It works perhaps even better for screen, where visuals lead proceedings, as a device than for the book
+It works perhaps even better for screen, where visuals lead proceedings and so a near absence of physicality is all the more striking.

 I'm also keen on the idea of a TV adaptation not treating the facts established in the book as Lore to be expressed through Clunky Exposition, but rather as ideas to investigate through the differing tools of the screen.